James-G-Hill/SDP-Coursework-2/README.md

 For a full description of how the game works, please see: https://en.wikipedia.org/wiki/Mastermind_%28board_game%29

+To to increase code size and add new colour - see beans.xml

 This project requires STB to run and the following library dependencies:

 *commoms-logging-1.2.jar